s-j-pearce/Maths/README.md

 ### Greatest common divisor:
 GCD or the greatest common divisor is the largest number that divides the given numbers.
 In order to calculate the greatest common divisor you must first find out all of the divisors for the given numbers.
 Once you have all the divisors, you will compare the two sets and find the largest divisor that is shared between the two groups.
 ### Least common multiple:
+LCM stands for Lowest Common Multiple.
+LCM is the smallest number that is a multiple of both a and b.

+LCM Example
+Find the LCM of 6 and 8.

+The multiples of 6 are : 6, 12, 18, 24, 30, . . .

+The multiples of 8 are : 8, 16, 24, 32, 40, . . .

+So, the Lowest Common Multiple is 24.
 ## 1.2 Arithmetic and geometric progressions:

 ## 1.3 expectation of an event occurring from a discrete, random variable: